kmtsui/wcsim_hybrid_attenuation_fit/README.md

     $ optical_fit -o fitoutput.root -c config.toml

-The sample and fit configurations are defined in the toml file `config.toml`.
+The sample and fit configurations are defined in the toml file.
 See `app/config/config.toml` for detailed explanation.

 `AnaSample` class handles the input of analysis samples to load the PMT hits and geometry.
 Modify `AnaEvent` and `AnaTree` classes to load extra information if necessary. `AnaSample` bins the PMT hits (p.e.) according to the binning defined in `config.toml`.